baidarka/slag-in-de-rondte/README.md

 Imagine a map, with multiple lighthouses, that light up!
 This repo contains MicroPython code to fade multiple LEDs independently.
 The fading patterns match real world lighthouse characteristics.
+The board game uses a day and night cycle of 8 minutes.
+The lighthouse LEDs follow this day/night cycle.

 Written in MicroPython for Raspberry Pi Pico.
 Inspired by the excellent board game: <https://www.slaginderondte.nl/spel>